micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/real-time_executor/index.md

 See also section [ROS 2 rclcpp Executor](#ROS-2-rclcpp-Executor) for a more detailed functional desciption and an analysis of its semantics in section [Complex semantic of the ROS 2 Executor](#Complex-semantic-of-the-ROS-2-Executor).

 ## RCL-LET-Executor
 This section describes the LET-Executor.
 It is a first step towards deterministic execution by providing static order scheduling with a let semantics.
-The abbreviation let stands for Logical-Execution-Time (LET) and is a well-known concept in automotive domain to simplify synchronization in process scheduling.
+The abbreviation let stands for Logical-Execution-Time (LET) and is a known concept in automotive domain to simplify synchronization in process scheduling.
 If refers to the concept to schedule multiple ready tasks in such a way, that first all input data is read for all tasks, and then all tasks are executed.
 This removes any inter-dependence of input data among these ready tasks and hence input data synchronization is improved.

 In the future, we plan to provide other executors with different deterministic semantics.

 ### Concept
 The let-executor implements a static order scheduler with logical-execution-time(let) semantics [[BP2017](#BP2017)] [[EK2018](#EK2018)].
 During configuration the execution order of callbacks is defined and at runtime the callbacks are always processed in this order.
 The let-semantic refers to reading first all input data from the DDS-queue for all callbacks, storing the received messages or storing the event that a timer is ready.
 Then, in a second step, all callbacks, timers and the corresponding functions are executed in order as they were defined during configuration phase.